 - Protocol name (7)

 - Volume of traffic for the selected period (8)

 - Median RTT to subscriber, ms (9)

 - Traffic delta, % (10).
 This is the difference between the traffic for the selected time period and the traffic from the statistics, which usually happens for the same period on the same day of the week

 - Overall service health score (11):

 - 1. 0-3 points good, graph is green

-- 2. 4-7 points satisfying, graph is yellow
+- 2. 4-7 points satisfying, graph if yellow color

-- 3. 8-10 points bad, graph is red
+- 3. 8-10 points bad, graph of red color

 - The protocol health score change curve (12).
 The curve shows how many times the protocol score changed for the selected time period and whether there were no bad scores.